Margaret Glaspy

 Margaret Glaspy is an American singer and songwriter based in New York City.
 She began playing and living in New York at 21 years old and is currently signed with ATO Records.
-Her debut full length album Emotions and Math was self produced and critically acclaimed while her subsequent records have followed suit from her EP Born Yesterday to her second full length Devotion.
+Her debut full length album, Emotions and Math, was self-produced and received critical acclaim, while her subsequent records have followed suit, from her EP Born Yesterday to her second full length Devotion.

 Early life and education

 Glaspy was born in Sacramento on January 22, 1989, and grew up in Red Bluff, California.
 She took up the fiddle in third grade and began playing guitar and trombone in high school.
 At sixteen, she decided to focus exclusively on the guitar.
 She later received an educational grant and attended the Berklee College of Music in Boston.
 She was only able to afford to attend college for one semester, but continued to sneak into workshops and masterclasses on the campus.
 Glaspy eventually dropped out of college and began performing around Boston.